hapax/hapax.github.io/assets/reading.md

 \end{align*}
 $$

-This is physically reasonable.
+This connection seems physically reasonable.
-If $A$ is conserved,
+If the expectation of $A$ is changing, $|\psi(t)\rangle$ is becoming more distinguishable.
+On the other hand, a large variance washes out this effect, since $A$ is too blurry to usefully tell us about changes in the state.

+#### Virtual particles

 #### References